 Zona T area

 Plenty of places to drink here!
-Check out El Oso, El Sindicato or Bruder for craft beer in Bogotá, and get yourself to Gringo Tuesdays that holds a weekly language exchange (on, you guessed it, Tuesdays) before turning into a nightclub.
+Check out El Oso, El Sindicato or Bruder for some craft beer-fuelled nightlife in Bogotá, and get yourself to Gringo Tuesdays that holds a weekly language exchange (on, you guessed it, Tuesdays) before turning into a nightclub.